biswaroopmukherjee/breadboard/README.md

 How do I use the API?
 ---

-For now, you can use [breadboard-python-client](https://github.com/biswaroopmukherjee/breadboard-python-client) to browse the API, and [breadboard-cicero](https://github.com/biswaroopmukherjee/breadboard-cicero) to write experimental parameters from Cicero.
+* If you want to use the API directly, read [the API docs](https://documenter.getpostman.com/view/5261788/RWaHxpKC).
+This is ideal if you're not using python.
+* If you want to use a python client, use [breadboard-python-client](https://github.com/biswaroopmukherjee/breadboard-python-client)
+* To write Cicero experimental parameters, use [breadboard-cicero](https://github.com/biswaroopmukherjee/breadboard-cicero).

 I don't want to use python.
 What do I do?